digirati-co-uk/digital-preservation-docs/sequence-diagrams/README.md

 1. [Goobi Interactions](goobi_api_interaction.md) *

 \* Ready for comments, with sequence diagrams<br>
-† Ready for comments but just notes
+† Ready for comments but just notes<br>
-‡ For later design work - we should prototype other features before designing these
+‡ For later design work - we should prototype other features before designing these<br>